runjak/refreshments/readme.md

 This repo aims to be a small collection of cases to refresh pages after some time.

+There is a wonderful list on how to do this in JavaScript [over here](https://www.phpied.com/files/location-location/location-location.html).
+This repo aims not to be a big collection of achieving the same thing in JavaScript (which is cool on its own).

 ### Using docker 🐋

 To run locally using docker you can call: